rollbar/docs/policy/security.md

 To ensure that customer data cannot be accessed by other customers, customer data is always stored with its Project ID and always queried using a Project ID.

+#### Data Centers
+Most of our servers are located in Dallas, Texas.
+We also have servers in California (San Jose), Amsterdam, and Singapore.

 ## Passwords

 ### Rollbar.com